Dropshipping: selling products online

 DAC7

-The Digital Platforms Revenue Transparency Act (DAC7) affects you if you sell products on European digital platforms and digital platforms with European customers.
-The DAC7 Act states that these platforms are required to provide information about you as a seller to the Dutch Tax Administration. including the income you receive through the platform, your account number, your name, and your address information.
+The Digital Platforms Revenue Transparency (DAC7) affects you if you sell products on European digital platforms and digital platforms with European customers.
+The DAC7 Act states that these platforms are required to provide information about you as a seller to the Netherlands Tax Administration. including the income you receive through the platform, your account number, your name, and your address information.